 We try our best predict potential returns and defaults, but we can't guarantee anything.
-As with all investments, past performance should be used as a guide only.
-It is no guarantee of future returns.

 1. Target Rate and Actual Interest Rates

 The Target Rate is defined by the Financial Conduct Authority (FCA) as the overall rate of return that we aim to achieve for our lenders in the respective lending accounts.